Samsung Galaxy S10 key specs

 This is smaller and cheaper than the Galaxy S10 Plus, and larger and more expensive than the Galaxy S10e – so does that mean it hits the perfect sweet spot of power and price?
 Or does it fall awkwardly between the other two options in the range?

-There's also a Samsung Galaxy S10 5G version, which changes up some of the specs and will be arriving in April.
+There's also a Samsung Galaxy S10 5G version, which changes up some of the specs.

 Here we're going to focus on the Samsung Galaxy S10, set to be one of the most loved and most popular phones of the year.
 Does it have what it takes to hold off its competitors and claim the title of the best phone of 2019?
 This is what we thought of the phone after putting it through its paces for several days.